souru98/JavaScript-ProblemSolving-Questions/README.md

       if(check_string[i] === '{') {
         stack.push(check_string[i]);
       } else if (check_string[i] === '}') {
-        // pop on an empty array is undefined if (stack.length > 0) {
+        // Pop on an empty array is undefined if (stack.length > 0) {
           stack.pop();
         } else {